 2.25pm: Innovations in impact

 What’s new in impact?
-This panel discussion with Katie Boswell, Associate Director at NPC, Jesse Griffiths, CEO, Finance Innovation Lab, Amir Rizwan, Relationships Director, Big Society Capital, Kully Kaur-Ballagan, Director of Research, The Royal Foundation and Nina Ziaullah, Director of Strategy & Governance, Alzheimer’s Research UK will highlight areas of innovation and explore the latest trends.
+This panel discussion with Katie Boswell, Associate Director at NPC, Jesse Griffiths, CEO, Finance Innovation Lab; Amir Rizwan, Relationships Director, Big Society Capital; Kully Kaur-Ballagan, Director of Research, The Royal Foundation; Nina Ziaullah, Director of Strategy & Governance, Alzheimer’s Research UK and Laura Abbott, Head of Involvement, Rethink Mental Illness will highlight areas of innovation and explore the latest trends.

 A great way to hear new ideas and information, and stimulate your own thinking.